finnsnape/computer-graphics/README.md

 - Potentially split into more classes
 - Try fix event being missed (CTRL+C sometimes won't exit)
 - Fix rounding errors and type warnings
+- Check our depth buffer is x by y and not y by x